cds-snc/covid-alert-app/README.md

 ## Overview

 This app is built using React Native and designed to work well with patterns on both Android and iOS devices.
 It works alongside the [COVID Alert Diagnosis Server](https://github.com/cds-snc/covid-alert-server) to provide a reference for how a client application for exposure notifications could work.

+## Description

+Canada's COVID Alert app notifies you if someone you were near in the past 14 days tells the app they tested positive.

+COVID Alert uses Bluetooth to exchange random codes with nearby phones.
+It does not use or access any location data.
+COVID Alert works by determining how far away other phones are by the strength of their Bluetooth signal.

+Several times a day, COVID Alert checks a list of codes from people who tell the app they tested positive.
+You'll get a notification if a code you received matches one of the positive codes.

+If you test positive for COVID-19 you will receive a one-time key with your diagnosis to enter into COVID Alert.
+The app asks permission to share your random codes from the last 14 days with a central server.

+Other phones using COVID Alert check the central server periodically throughout the day.
+If they recorded any codes that match the codes in the central server, their user will be notified that they were exposed.

+COVID Alert has no way of knowing:

+* your location - COVID Alert does not use GPS or location services
+* your name or address
+* the place or time you were near someone
+* if you're currently near someone who was previously diagnosed

+Provincial and territorial governments are working to support COVID Alert across Canada.

 ## Who built COVID Alert?